How to apply for planning permission

 - I want to apply for building regulations

 Get advice on planning applications

 - check Planning Portal’s interactive online guide and information about common projects

 - make an appointment to come in and see us

 If you ask for written advice or an appointment with us, we charge a fee.
 Request a pre-planning meeting to get started.

 Before you get in touch, we strongly recommend that you also check your land or property doesn’t have any restrictions on it.

 You will have to register with the Planning Portal first when making your online application, after which you just log on to access your applications.

-Please read guidance before making an online application
+Please read the guidance before making an online application

 - ensure you have read the appropriate help texts relating to the completion of the Planning Application forms and addressed any issues covered